aakriti04/kiro_micro_tools/README.md

 #### Both interfaces produce different results
 - This shouldn't happen - both use the same formatter
 - Report this as a bug with example files

-## License

-This project is provided as-is for educational and development purposes.

-## Contributing

-Contributions are welcome!
-Please ensure:
-- All tests pass before submitting changes
-- New features include appropriate tests
-- Code follows the existing style conventions
-- Documentation is updated for new features